MustakAbsarKhan/File_Organizer/README.md

 # File Organizer_Linux

-Sure, here's an example Github readme with proper formatting on how to use your "File_Organizer.py" script in Linux:

-# File Organizer

-File Organizer is a Python script that helps you organize your messy files in a directory by sorting and categorizing them based on their file type and extension.

 ## Installation

 Before using the script, make sure you have Python installed on your Linux machine.
 If not, you can install it by running the following command: